rafa-diniz/Z-Tensor/README.md

 ### Chroma Subsampling

 Human eyes are much more sensitive to changes in brightness than to changes in color.
-Chroma subsampling is a pretty interesting technique that works in two steps: first it converts an RGB image into a YUV image, where Y is the brightness component and U and V are the two chromatic components that carry color information.
+Chroma subsampling is a pretty interesting technique that works in two steps: first it converts a BGR image into a YUV image, where Y is the brightness component and U and V are the two chromatic components that carry color information.
 Then, it takes advantage of how human eyes work and lowers the resolution of the U and V channels to save on disk space.
 This is naturally a lossy operation, but in practice it loses so little detail that it is nearly unnoticeable to our eyes.

 There are different ways to implement this drop in resolution, with the most common approaches being called 4:2:2 (also called half-width) and 4:2:0 (also called quarter).
 4:2:2 halves the resolution on the horizontal axis, while keeping the Y resolution the same.
 Meanwhile, 4:2:0 halves the resolution of both horizontal and vertical axes, making the resolution of the U and V channels a quarter of the original.

-Since chroma subsampling is literally just spatial average pooling on the U and V planes, `AvgPool2d` can do it natively on the GPU:
+In this implementation, chroma subsampling is represented as average pooling over the U and V planes. `AvgPool2d` can do it natively on the GPU:

 ```python
 # BGR to YUV color space conversion